-Project Based Learning is a great way to reach and teach students but what is often overlooked is what high quality PBL can do for a school and district...and what it won't.
+Project Based Learning is a great way to reach and teach students but what is often overlooked is what high quality PBL can do for a

-As Project Based Learning gains traction and momentum as a classroom approach it's important to be clear about what PBL is and is not.
 The two short and artful videos in this playlist by High Tech High teacher Jeff Robin do a good job of illustrating those differences.

 If you boil PBL down to two things it's learners making/creating/doing something meaningful and using rich inquiry to get there.
 What this means for students is powerful but developing a PBL mindset at your school or district is an opportunity to shift teaching and leadership practices and the overall culture from one of "Achievement" to a Culture of Teaching and Learning.
 Engaging in this mindset requires a commitment to inquiry and encourages democratization by empowering learners at all levels to engage in seeking A More Beautiful Question.